 Disable any Overclocking to stop Forspoken crashing.

 If you are running an Overclock on your computer this is the first thing you need to disable.
-Once you have disabled it, check to see if Valorant stops crashing.
+Once you have disabled it, check to see if Forspoken stops crashing.
 Start with your GPU overclock, then check your CPU overlock, followed by any RAM overclocking.
 If this does solve your crashing problem, you may need to reevaluate your overclock settings.

 Lower your in-game graphics settings, then build them back up slowly.